Nicky Hayden: 2017

 Hayden remained at Ten Kate Honda (now known as the Red Bull Honda World Superbike Team) for the 2017 season, partnered by Stefan Bradl.
 A slow start to the season saw mixed results and three retirements.
-His best result on the season was a seventh-place finish in Thailand.
-Hayden's final race was the second race of the Motul Italian Round held on May 14, 2017 where he finished in 12th place.
+His best result of the season was a seventh-place finish in Thailand.
+Hayden's final race was the second race of the Motul Italian Round held on May 14, 2017, where he finished in 12th place.
 He was in 13th place overall in the championship at the time of his death.

 Honors

 The FIM named him a Legend in November 2015 prior to the Valencian Grand Prix.

 In 2017, the AMA Horizon Award was renamed in honor of Nicky Hayden.
 The Nicky Hayden AMA Horizon Award is presented annually to outstanding amateur rides in dirt track, motocross and road racing.

-During the 2018 Red Bull Grand Prix of the Americas at Circuit of The Americas, Nicky Hayden's number, 69, was spray painted on turn 18 and officially renamed, “Hayden Hill” in honor of the former American racer.
+During the 2018 Red Bull Grand Prix of the Americas at Circuit of The Americas, Nicky Hayden's number, 69, was spray painted on turn 18 and officially renamed, "Hayden Hill" in honor of the former American racer.

 On June 8, 2018, the City of Owensboro unveiled the Nicky Hayden Memorial Sculpture honoring the late Owensboro native champion.
 The bronze sculpture was commissioned by the city and the Hayden family, and created by George Lundeen.

 In 2018, Mayor of Owensboro, Tom Watson declared June 9 as Nicky Hayden Day, representing his racing number 69.

 In 2018, the AMA Motorcycle Hall of Fame bypassed the traditional five-year rule for a competitor to be retired, and Nicky Hayden was voted as a 2018 inductee into their Hall of Fame.

+In 2021, Hayden was inducted into the Motorsports Hall of Fame of America.